chinchalinchin/elara/src/source/02_language/modules/M02_object.rst

     "You make an excellent point!"

-This Object may be Inflected into the Whispering Mode as,

-    "Whis: Your point highlights the deep connection we share."

-Or this Object may be Inflected into the Factual Mode as,
+This Object may be Inflected into the Factual Mode as,

     "Fact: Your observation about the nature of language are supported by current research."